Neurodevelopmental services for employers

 While many people are diagnosed with autism in childhood, getting a diagnosis in adulthood can help individuals understand the challenges they face on a daily basis and offer recommendations for further support.
 Getting a formal diagnosis builds confidence, as they understand what assistance they need to thrive.

-Our detailed assessments are evidence-based and meet NICE guidelines.
-We use questionnaires and offer in-person meetings to create comprehensive reports.
+Our detailed autism assessments are evidence-based and meet NICE guidelines.
+We use questionnaires and offer in-person meetings to create comprehensive reports and help you understand how best to support autism in the workplace.

 ADHD assessments for employees

 Our in-depth ADHD assessment draws information from online screening tools and employee interviews, as well as reports from family, friends or colleagues who know the person well.
-This gives our clinical psychologists or psychiatrists the information they need to complete a formal diagnosis and recommend the right treatment and assistance for every individual.
+This gives our clinical psychologists or psychiatrists the information they need to complete a formal diagnosis and recommend the right treatment and assistance for every individual, helping you provide effective ADHD support in the workplace.

 Professional assessment gives your people the strategies, support and therapies they need to channel their talents and move forward with more self-assurance.